• HOME

 I also am pretty lucky to have my husband Luke by my side and our little grey ball of snuggles Molly the Cat.

 I really wish I could say I was into more exciting things...like stand up paddle boarding and mountain bike riding, but really right now I am focused on not wearing my favourite yoga pants 3 days in a row and getting through the exciting times of IVF cycles.
-Oh and I am newly obsessed with The Bachelor franchise (I heart Ashley.I. always), fruit tingles and bubble baths.
+Oh and I am also long time loyalist of Love Island UK (Liv and Chris forever), fruit tingles and bubble baths.
 I also tend to trip over...a lot.

 That's me in a nut shell - if you want the whole bag o' nuts though feel free to read on and learn more.